Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

 \subsubsection{The Central-City Hypothesis}

-The central-city hypothesis posits that centrally located parks exhibit greater diversity in human activity due to the combined effects of agglomeration and high land values.
-According to this view, space in dense, expensive areas must serve multiple functions to justify its use.
+The Central-City hypothesis describes a top-down approach: it posits that centrally located parks exhibit greater diversity in human activity due to the combined effects of agglomeration and high land values.
+In major cities like Paris, space in dense and expensive areas must serve multiple functions to justify its use---office workers, students, cafe-goers, and transit users.

 \textit{Park location and weekday usage.} \autoref{fig:scatter_socioeconomics} (top) presents the relationship between the weekday-to-weekend traffic ratio and three key socioeconomic indicators: distance from the city center, median household income, and economic inequality (Gini Index).
-We observed a modest negative Pearson correlation between distance to the city center and the weekend-to-weekday app traffic ratio ($\rho = -0.317, p = 0.034$).
+We observe a modest negative Pearson correlation between distance to the city center and the weekday-to-weekend app traffic ratio ($\rho = -0.317, p = 0.034$).
 Parks closer to the center exhibit higher weekday activity, while those farther away tend to attract more visitors on weekends.
-This pattern aligns with the expectation that centrally located spaces, such as lunchbreak parks, cater to workday populations.
-While the workday to weekend ratio of cultural parks is lower, their overall traffic demands during workdays is still on par with lunchbreak parks (evidenced by \autoref{fig:park_categories_insights}B).
+This pattern aligns with the expectation that centrally located spaces, such as Lunchbreak parks, cater to weekday populations.
+While the weekday-to-weekend ratio of Cultural parks is lower, their overall traffic demands during weekdays are still on par with Lunchbreak parks (evidenced by \autoref{fig:park_categories_insights}B).